-Marlowe was the biggest contributor at +0.99%.
-Combined with Optima Health which it demerged in September 2024, the net return was +0.72%.
+Marlowe was the biggest contributor.
+Combined with Optima Health which it demerged in September 2024, the return was +0.98%.
 This combined with the £430 million sale of the software division earlier this year to create two highly focused businesses.
 Marlowe itself has two divisions, one for fire safety testing, the other for water.
-Chairman Lord Ashcroft sets the strategy, but the two divisional heads report to the Chief Financial Officer (CFO).
+Chairman Lord Ashcroft sets the strategy, but the two divisional heads report to the Chief Financial Officer.
 Top line growth will be pedestrian, but the company does have around £50 million firepower for acquisitions.
 We suggested to the company that it has a good opportunity in insurance broking for fire and water risk as it has the safety data which is so critical.
 We will see if anything comes of this.
 Optima has a young and ambitious management.
-The forward price-to-earnings (PE) ratio is around 16 times, and they believe their advanced tech platform will allow them to harvest big synergies when they start their promised acquisition spree.
+The forward is around 16 times, and they believe their advanced tech platform will allow them to harvest big synergies when they start their promised acquisition spree.
 Neither company is glamorous, but this is often no bad thing.
+Marlowe closed November 2024 on forward price-to-earnings ratio (PE) of 15.